 Mr. Seigle brings decades of investing and operating experience as a principal of The Elgin Company, a family office focused on real estate management, investing and philanthropy, and as former president of Seigle’s Inc, an Illinois-based lumber supplier.
 He spent 30+ years in various executive roles of Seigle’s Inc as the family business grew to over $300 million in annual sales and was eventually sold to Stock Building Supply/Wolseley PLC in 2006.
 Mr. Seigle also serves as a trustee of Washington University, the 2016 Chicago Jewish United Fund Campaign Chairman, and outgoing president of Chicago’s American Jewish Committee.
 Additionally, he serves on the boards of Chicagoland Chamber of Commerce and Civic Federation of Chicago.
 Mr. Seigle received a B.A. in Political Science from Washington University, and a J.D. from Northwestern University.

-Mr. Shiffman serves as CFO and Chief Administrative Officer of SMS Assist, focusing his efforts on finance and administration.
+Mr. Shiffman serves as President and CFO of SMS Assist, focusing his efforts on finance and administration.
 Previously he founded Marc R. Shiffman Advisors, which provided general management and consulting services to specialty and consumer products companies.
 In his role there, Mr. Shiffman provided strategic, financial and operating support as well as interim executive management.
 Before starting his own consulting practice, he served in senior executive roles at a number of MacAndrews & Forbes-owned companies, including Revlon, Coleman and Sunbeam.
 Mr. Shiffman earned a B.S. in Economics from the Wharton School at the University of Pennsylvania and an M.B.A. from The Booth School of Business at the University of Chicago.

 Mr. Taner has 25 years of experience in agriculture including farming, processing, branding, marketing and distribution.
 He was the founder of Alara Agri in Turkey, a farming and export company vertically integrated to the market by his joint venture investments in Argentina, Belgium and England.
 Under Mr. Taner’s leadership, Alara became the largest cherry and fig supplier with a globally recognized brand.
 After the acquisition of his company by publicly traded Greenyard Foods based in Belgium, he became the COO of the group, executing several successful turnarounds in sourcing operations.
 He led the process of spinning off all the farming entities domiciled in South America, Africa and Europe, and restructured them under a new company, The Fruit Farm Group.
 As the CEO of the new corporation, Mr. Taner created one of the most sustainable, cost efficient and quality driven farm-to-market organizations.
 He earned a B.A. in Business Administration from Istanbul University and M.B.A. degrees from Marmara University and the University of Chicago.